 Fluorescent lights are commonly used for aquarium plants due to their affordability and availability.
 They come in different spectrums, including cool white, warm white, and full-spectrum.
 Full-spectrum fluorescent lights are ideal for plant growth as they provide a balanced range of light wavelengths.

-See also How to get ammonia levels down in fish tank
+See also What is carbonate hardness in fish tank

 LED lights have gained popularity in recent years due to their energy efficiency and customizable settings.
 They can be adjusted to provide specific spectrums of light that promote plant growth.
 However, they can be more expensive compared to fluorescent lights.